mozes/stompest/doc/source/index.rst

 * and :class:`~.stompest.protocol.failover.StompFailoverProtocol`, a `failover transport <http://activemq.apache.org/failover-transport-reference.html>`_ URI scheme akin to the one used in ActiveMQ.

 This module is thoroughly unit tested and production hardened for the functionality used by `Mozes <http://www.mozes.com/>`_ --- persistent queueing on `ActiveMQ <http://activemq.apache.org/>`_.
-Other users also use it in serious production environments.
+Others also deploy stompest in serious production environments.

 Contents
 ========